VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 The gospel is the power of God for salvation (Rom.
 1:16).
 It needs no supplement, no cultural translation, no ideological framework.
 It stands on its own authority and accomplishes God's purposes.

 Critical theory is a counterfeit gospel that enslaves.
 The true gospel liberates.
-Critical theory offers no forgiveness.
+Critical theory offers no ultimate forgiveness.
 Christ offers complete forgiveness.
 Critical theory perpetuates division.
 Christ creates unity.
 Critical theory demands endless activism.
 Christ accomplished finished work on the cross.

 **"For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
 For in it the righteousness of God is revealed from faith for faith, as it is written, 'The righteous shall live by faith'"** (Rom.
 1:16-17).